 Figure 17.14.
-Estimated fishery selectivity patterns in the current assessment with a) last year's average for projections (2013-2017), b) the 2019 assessment average selectivity used for projections (2014-2018), c) last year's assessment terminal year (2017), and d) the 2019 assessment terminal year (2018) compared with the maturity-at-age estimates for BSAI Atka mackerel.
+Estimated fishery selectivity patterns in the current assessment with a) last year's average for projections (2014-2018), b) the 2020 assessment average selectivity used for projections (2015-2019), c) last year's assessment terminal year (2018), and d) the 2020 assessment terminal year (2019) compared with the maturity-at-age estimates for BSAI Atka mackerel.

 Figure 17.15.
-Estimated BSAI Atka mackerel survey selectivity-at-age from the current assessment (Model 16.0b).
-Selectivity estimates have been normalized to a maximum value of 1.0 for presentation
+Estimated BSAI Atka mackerel survey selectivity-at-age from last year's assessment (Model 16.0b).
+Selectivity estimates have been normalized to a maximum value of 1.0 for presentation.

 Figure 17.16.
-Time series of estimated Aleutian Islands Atka mackerel spawning biomass with approximate 95% confidence bounds (in t top), and recruitment at age 1 (thousands, bottom) from the current assessment (Model 16.0b) compared to last year's 2018 assessment results (Model 16.0b).
-Dashed line represents average recruitment over the time series from the current assessment (599 million recruits).
+Time series of estimated Aleutian Islands Atka mackerel spawning biomass with approximate 95% confidence bounds (in t top), and recruitment at age 1 (thousands, bottom) from the current assessment (Model 16.0b) compared to last year's 2019 assessment results (Model 16.0b).
+Dashed line represents average recruitment over the time series from the current assessment (580 million recruits).